NStrijbosch/hub-module-notes/docs/led.md

 *  ___g___ (integer) green value between 0 and 255
 *  ___b___ (integer) blue value between 0 and 255

+> keep in mind that the colors seem skewed towards blue

 ``` python
 hub.led()